- Apply to UW

 Presenters will provide practical, classroom-based instructional strategies that are grounded in recent research and theory in literacy education.
 The presentations will be geared for a variety of educators, including K-12 classroom teachers; reading/literacy specialists and instructional facilitators; special educators; administrators and supervisors; informal educators; instructional para-professionals and university students.

-discussing central issues in literacy education, especially with reading
+and discussing central issues in literacy education, especially with reading comprehension,

-comprehension, effective writing and diverse learners; hearing about
+effective writing and diverse learners; hearing about research projects conducted

 For more information, e-mail George Kamberelis, Wyoming Excellence Endowed Chair in Literacy Education and UW College of Education professor at firstname.lastname@example.org or call (307) 766-3275.